Freight Class Density Calculator

 How to Use This Tool:

-- Select the class table.
-Use the NMFTA density guideline profile for a general density screen, or the 2025 density-item ranges only when the commodity item points to that density structure.
+- Select Class table.
+Use NMFTA density guideline profile for a general density estimate, or 2025 density-item standard ranges only when the commodity item points to that density structure.

-- Set the unit system before entering measurements.
-Imperial entries use pounds and inches; metric entries are converted to the PCF basis used by the class tables.
+- Set Unit system before entering measurements.
+Metric entries are converted to pounds and inches because the class tables use PCF.

-- Read Shipment Worksheet first, then compare Handling Unit Ledger, Class Boundary Table, Quote Warning Checks, Density Gauge, and JSON when you need a reusable record.
+- Review Shipment Worksheet first, then use Handling Unit Ledger, Class Boundary Table, Quote Warning Checks, Density Gauge, and JSON for deeper review.

 Interpreting Results: